asktami/noteful-api/README.md

 ## Boilerplate Info

-See [https://github.com/asktami/bookmarks-server](https://github.com/asktami/bookmarks-server) for info on how this repo was created.
+See [https://github.com/asktami/bookmarks-server](https://github.com/asktami/bookmarks-server) for info on the next steps once you clone this repo.